-Welcome to the ultimate guide for everyone pregnant with twins!
+Welcome to the ultimate twin pregnancy guide for everyone pregnant with twins!

 Congratulations!
-You’re pregnant with twins!
+You're pregnant with twins!
 And Twiniversity is here to help.
-We’ve posted all of our top articles for expecting twins below in a quick and easy guide to get you prepared for a twin pregnancy, twins baby showers, delivery day, and all the ins and outs of preparing to bring home twin newborns, and beyond!
+We've posted all of our top articles for expecting twins below in a quick and easy guide to get you prepared for a twin pregnancy, twins baby showers, twins delivery day, and all the ins and outs of preparing to bring home newborn twins, and beyond!

 The symptoms in a twin pregnancy are the same as in a singleton pregnancy except they are typically stronger.
 If you would have nausea with a singleton pregnancy, you’ll feel EXTRA nauseous when you’re pregnant with twins.
 Your hCG levels will also be a lot higher than with a singleton pregnancy but you would only be able to know that with a blood test (which is typically done with reproductive assistance) but even then there’s no magic number to indicate twins.
 The only way to truly know if you’re having twins is to have a sonogram at your doctor’s office.

 Twin pregnancy is typically a lot more difficult to manage than a singleton pregnancy.
 You may experience typical pregnancy symptoms in a more extreme manner, such as more nausea, more shortness of breath, more high blood pressure.
 But if this is your first pregnancy you probably will not know the difference — you may feel like this is how pregnancy is supposed to feel!
 On the converse, just because you’re pregnant with twins doesn’t mean that your symptoms will be hard to manage.
 A lot of twin moms report that they had typical pregnancy symptoms that can be compared to symptoms of a singleton pregnancy.